sei-eternity/lab-w5d2-rails-review-guide/README.md

 # Rails Review Guide

 This morning you will create a Rails review guide.
 Your group will be assigned one of the questions below.
+You will create a README review file based on your question.

 ## Instructions